Is Iran getting toppled?

 The people of Iran suffer economic deprivation, unemployment, and high prices.
 Though Iranian officials live off millions taken from the nation.
 This was loudly messaged across by protesters.

 “The nation is forced to beg while the leader lives like God”

 Numerous footages shared on social media shows the people chanting off in Tehran.
 “Get lost you Mullahs; Iranians will die but won’t pull back; what happened to our money?”

 They also point at the corruption makers and the final option.
 “It is spent on Bassijis (IRGC militias); We will fight, We will die, We will take Iran back!“

 It is worthwhile to note that the most favorable slogan used by protesters during this round of uprising was “Death to Khamenei”.

 The demonstrations of the people in many cities led to a conflict with the pressure forces, and anti-riot guards.

-Those who have most suffered from the ‘Vilayat al-Faqih’ ideology in Iran are the Iranian people themselves, whose uprisings have been more frequent and intense over time.
+Those who have suffered most from the ‘Vilayat al-Faqih’ ideology in Iran are the Iranian people.
+That’s why the uprisings have been more frequent and intense over time.
 With the challenges facing the Iranian regime, these nationwide and massive protests are to increase into all of Iran’s provinces, especially once US sanctions are imposed and when the regime feels isolated and suffocated.

 The Iranian people expect of the international community, and specifically of Europe to stop the failed policy of appeasement and listen to the voices of the people of Iran.